 A new mother has told how she benefitted from having her baby delivered by a midwife she knew and trusted.

-Belinda Kaye was supported through her entire pregnancy, including when she gave birth at Royal Surrey County Hospital, by a small dedicated team of midwives.
+Belinda Kaye was supported through her entire pregnancy, including when she gave birth with us, by a small dedicated team of midwives.

 Belinda, who was supported throughout her pregnancy with Matilda, now three months and is also mum to Freddie, aged two years, said: “It made a huge difference seeing the same faces at each appointment and when I was giving birth.